-It's been 30 years since Texas housewife Candy Montgomery killed her friend Betty Gore with an axe on the night of June 13, 1980.
-On an upcoming limited series titled Candy, Universal Content Productions will shine some light on the chilling events leading up to Betty's untimely death.
-The series is set to star The Handmaid's Tale's Elisabeth Moss as Candy, and takes a deeper look into what made this mother of two with a loving husband and a beautiful suburban home commit murder.
+It's been over 40 years since Texas housewife Candy Montgomery killed her friend Betty Gore with an axe on June 13, 1980.
+In an upcoming limited series titled "Candy," Hulu will shine some light on the chilling events leading up to Gore's untimely death.
+Elisabeth Moss, who was originally set to play Candy, departed the project due to scheduling conflicts, and the title role will now be played by Jessica Biel, as seen in the series's teaser clips.

 How Did Candy Montgomery and Betty Gore Meet?

 Candy was a loving mother and housewife in Wylie, TX, who spent her free time teaching others the word of the Bible.
-A devout church-goer, Candy met Bethany (Betty) at The Methodist Church of Lucas, where the two formed a close friendship and eventually developed a mutual hatred for each other after Candy developed feelings for Betty's husband, Allan Gore.
+A devout churchgoer, Candy met Betty at the First United Methodist Church of Lucas, where the two formed a close friendship and eventually developed a mutual hatred for each other after Candy developed feelings for Betty's husband, Allan Gore.

 Candy Montgomery's Affair With Allan Gore

 Candy married Pat Montgomery, an electrical engineer at Texas Instruments, in the early '70s.
 Despite the fact that they were wealthy and Candy enjoyed being a housewife, she found herself incredibly bored at home.
 She first developed feelings for Allan during a church volleyball game in 1978, during which the two collided while making a move to hit the ball at the same time.
 After choir practice one day, the 28-year-old confessed her feelings to Allan, who told Candy he loved his wife too much to have an affair.